-We originally wrote this in 2018 and we’re republishing here in 2019 to help you eager-beaver BSers who want a leg up on the quintessential of the quintessential-est schools.
+We’re republishing this from the ‘snarchives to help you eager-beaver BSers who want a leg up on the quintessential of the quintessential-est schools.

 Because anybody who first starts thinking they want to get an MBA is immediately going to be thinking about Harvard.

 EVERYBODY has heard of Harvard. (“Uh, yeah, EssaySnark, we know.”)